-The "agent" never referred to itself as a person, or showed any self interest.
+The "intelligent agent" never referred to itself as a person, or showed any indications of self-interest.

 Paolo used his rostered time on the moon's airless surface to bury a lifetent (which he had cooked up with the autofab) in a crater less than a hundred kilometres from the colony.
 In the tent was the entire backup computer core, now also infected with the "agent", and various tools and even weapons.
 These preparations might never be needed but he wanted to be prepared for anything he could imagine.
 And he could imagine a lot now.

 One night he approached Esme while the clownish agronomist Atahualpa was still on Triton.

 "I have crossed what you might call a Rubicon, Esme.
 Do not be alarmed, but I have something important that I wish to tell you."

 Paolo was aware that his speech pattern sounded different and more confident.
 In fact it was difficult not to get impatient waiting for other people to focus their attention.

 "You sound, well, kinda serious, Paulo," Esme said.